LLVSGMV/Piloto2-Resilmesh-AWS/docs/index.md

 - **AWS (Terraform):** `http://<ELASTIC_IP>:<port>`
 - **On-Premise:** `http://<SERVER_IP>:<port>` or `http://localhost:<port>`

-Consult the `output_summary.txt` file to see the exposed ports for each service.
+Once the script execution is complete, the `Docker-Compose/Scripts/output_summary.txt` file will be generated, which contains all the paths and ports for accessing the exposed services.

 ---